Campaign to clean grass verges in Craven is due to start in April

 The council’s waste management team has drawn up a programme to tackle litter on the A65, the A59, the A629, the A56, the A6068 and the B6265 in Craven.

-The litter pick will start from April 16, and will take place over around eight weeks, with traffic management needed to ensure the safety of teams carrying out the work.
+The litter pick started on April 16, and will take place over around eight weeks, with traffic management needed to ensure the safety of teams carrying out the work.

 Wyn Ashton, Environmental Services & Housing Manager at Craven District Council, said: “We had hoped to begin this work in March but due to the adverse weather earlier in the month we will now be starting in April.
 We have also had to work with North Yorkshire County Council to create a rolling road closure programme.

 “The schedule needs to be flexible to allow for unavoidable issues such as road closures or traffic issues, but we expect to tackle the work over a period of eight weeks from April 16.

 “We know residents are keen for us to tackle the accumulation of litter on our road verges and we are equally keen to get on with it – but we need to ensure the safety of our crews.”

 Teams will start the work on the A59 and the A56 west-bound from the Travelodge roundabout to the border in Thornton-in-Craven, and then east-bound on the A59 to the border at Kexgill Farm.

 The third week of work will tackle the A629 from the Travelodge roundabout to the Cross Hills roundabout.
 Weeks four and five will address the A65 from the Travelodge roundabout to the border at West Houses.